 This leaves homeowners wondering if their air conditioners and other appliances can cause carbon monoxide.

-In this post, we will cover if air conditioners or other appliances can cause carbon monoxide and what you can do to protect and prevent any carbon monoxide leaks.
+In this post, we will answer if carbon monoxide can come from ac or other home appliances.
+Additionally, we will discuss what you can do to protect and prevent any home carbon monoxide leaks.

 Can Air Conditioners Produce Carbon Monoxide?